nrth3rnlb/picard-plugin-shelves/README.md

 To use this workflow, you need to set up a Personal Access Token (PAT) with appropriate permissions:

-1. Create a [GitHub Personal Access Token](https://github.com/settings/tokens) with `repo` scope
+1. Create a [GitHub Personal Access Token](https://github.com/settings/tokens) with the scopes `repo` and `read:org`:
+   - [x] **repo** Full control of private repositories
+   - [ ] **admin.org**
+     - [x] **read:org**
 2. Add it as a repository secret named `PICARD_PLUGINS_PAT`
+   - Repository → Settings → Secrets and variables → Actions → New repository secret

-The workflow ensures that the target repository is always synchronized with the latest upstream changes before applying updates, preventing conflicts and ensuring a smooth integration process.
+The workflow ensures that the target repository is always synchronised with the latest upstream changes before applying updates, preventing conflicts and ensuring a smooth integration process.

 ## License